josalem/diagnostics/src/tests/EventPipeStress/README.md

   --buffer-size <buffer-size>                     The size of the buffer requested in the EventPipe session [default: 256] --iterations <iterations>                       The number of times to run the test. [default: 1] --pause                                         Should the orchestrator pause before starting each test phase for a debugger to attach? [default: False]
+  --profile                                       Should the orchestrator profile the subprocess?
+Uses ETW on Windows and Perf on Linux.
+Places a trace for each iteration in a new directory in the directory the tool is run from. [default: False]
   --version                                       Show version information -?, -h, --help                                  Show help and usage information
 ```